cfalta/PoshADCS/README.md

 Active Directory integrated Certificate Authorities (Enterprise CAs) store a part of their configuration in Active Directory.
 Espescially of interest are the so called "Certificate Templates".
 Certificate templates are used by clients als well as by the CA to determine how to populate the fields in a certificate request as well as the resulting certificate.
 Usually there are a couple of published certificate templates in any organization that uses an AD integrated CA.
-If an attacker gains write access (Write and Enroll or WriteDACL) on any of these templates (e.g. through a service account) it is possible to "rewrite" any template so the attacker can enroll a smart card certificate for arbitrary users (domain admin) and then impersonate that users.
+If an attacker gains write access (Write and Enroll or WriteDACL) on any of these templates (e.g. through a service account) it is possible to "rewrite" any template so the attacker can enroll a smart card certificate for arbitrary users (e.g. domain admin) and then impersonate that user.
 This can be used as an ACL-based backdoor as well as an offensive attack vector.

 ## What's ADCS?